Il Divo: Amor & Pasión

 Through Syco Music, on 6 November 2015 in Europa, 27 November in America and 25 October in Japan, Il Divo released Amor & Pasión.

 On 21 October, Il Divo performed the first public appearance to promote the sixth album on the program Despierta America, the US network Univision, from Miami, playing his first single "Si voy a perderte (Don't Wanna Lose You)".
 They then performed the song "Bésame mucho" in Japan.
 They started the month of November in London, where they attended the second Music Industry Trust Awards.

 Amor & Pasión debuted atop the US Latin Albums chart, with 5,000 copies sold in America in the first week, according to Billboard.
 In Spain, the album debuted at number 10 on the Top 100 Álbumes list.

 Death of Carlos Marin

-Carlos Marin died of COVID-19 on 19 December 2021.
-As a tribute, Il Divo performed a Greatest Hits Tour in 2022, with Mexican-American baritone Steven Labrie joining the group but not as a member.
+Carlos Marin was infected with COVID-19 during the Il Divo Christmas Tour December 2021.
+Carlos Marin died on 19 December 2021.
+On January 4th the other three original members announced they were going to continue touring at the end of February 2022 with guest singer Steven Labrie.